masterteam-ntua/master-team-website/_pages/overview.md

         </h2>
         <p>
-            The M.Sc. in Translational Engineering in Health and Medicine is taught by faculty from NTUA and collaborating Universities and research centers.Distinguished guest speakers from industry, the clinical sector, and regulatory authorities are also invited to deliver lectures and interact with students.
+            The M.Sc. in Translational Engineering in Health and Medicine is taught by faculty from NTUA and collaborating Universities and research centers.
+Distinguished guest speakers from industry, the clinical sector, and regulatory authorities are also invited to deliver lectures and interact with students.
         </p>